Bolt assumes command of Alpha Company ‘Animals’

 |0

-This work, Bolt assumes command of Alpha Company ‘Animals’, by Rusty Rehl, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bolt assumes command of Alpha Company ‘Animals’, by Mike Freeman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.